 1. Over 90 indicators related to sustainability are considered.
 As mentioned above, indicators include a wide range of factors, picking up on major risks such as climate change resilience, occupant health and well-being, and energy systems.

-2. With such a wide range of indicators, the assessment can highlight gaps in processes and procedures, in terms of management, and will also support in optimising asset performance.
-Providing such detail is vital for the prioritisation of initiatives to mitigate risk.
+2. With such a wide range of indicators, the assessment can highlight gaps in processes and procedures, in terms of management, and will also support in optimizing asset performance.
+Providing such detail is vital for the prioritization of initiatives to mitigate risk.

 3. The assessment is designed to be applicable at an asset level and is suitable for all asset classes.
 This strategy allows for benchmarking across the portfolio.
 Risks can be compared between assets and can also be aggregated to a portfolio level.
 This will support in the development of a risk management process from asset to portfolio level.